Born: January 27, 1917

 Ohio connection: Birth

-Born in Cleveland, Ohio, writer and historian James Maher was an influential voice, an outstanding cultural critic of jazz and American popular music.
+Born in Cleveland, Ohio, in 1917, writer and historian James Maher was a cultural critic of jazz and American popular music.

 A passionate fan of jazz and American popular music since childhood, Maher began his career as a journalist in 1934 at the Cleveland Plain Dealer where he covered sports until 1935, after which he attended Ohio State University.
 In 1937, he became a publicity assistant for the University’s athletic department, a position which he held until 1940.
 After serving in the U.S. Army (1943-45), Maher moved to New York City and began working in public relations.
 There he continued writing and cultivating his expertise in American vernacular music.
 Maher married Virginia Maddocks in 1948, but their marriage ended in divorce in 1954.
 He married Barbara Joan Judd in 1962, and they had a son.
 In 1958, he left public relations to focus on writing fulltime since by then he’d become known in the music field as a scholar of jazz and popular music.
 Maher’s depth of knowledge is evidenced in the documentaries to which he lends his wisdom: Ken Burns’ “Jazz” and in the PBS series American Masters “Benny Goodman: Adventures in the Kingdom of Swing.”